1. What made you decide to be a writer?

 Oh, definitely Bright of the Sky.
 It was listed by Publishers Weekly as one of the top books of 2007.
 And I’d like people to have the highest possible opinion of me, natch.
 Furthermore, it introduces the milieu of the Entire, a pocket universe that seems to have garnered a lot of attention for its . . .
 I don’t know, audacity?
 This series turned into a big, sweeping epic, and took a huge chunk of my life.
 I may never do anything as ambitious again.
 (My next book will be a stand-alone contemporary fantasy.)

 5. What do you like to read/ who do you like to read?

-6. Tell us some odd or quirky things about you.
+6. Tell us about yourself.

 I am a big supporter of aspiring writers.
 I started a writers conference in Eastern Washington where I live, called Write on the River.
 This year our keynote speaker is Terry Brooks.
 I also blog on writing fiction at my website, Writing the World.
 Apart from things writing related, I hate sports but do play golf.
 My favorite color is orange.
 I become discouraged late at night but am raring to go in the mornings, so I never write at night and Hate interruptions in the morning.